hpe-storage/scod/docs/csi_driver/metrics.md

-# HPE CSI Info Metrics
+# HPE CSI Info Metrics Provider

 The HPE CSI Driver for Kubernetes may be accompanied by a Prometheus metrics endpoint to provide metadata about the volumes provisioned by the CSI driver and supporting backends.
 It's conventionally deployed with [HPE Storage Array Exporter for Prometheus](https://hpe-storage.github.io/array-exporter) to provide a richer set of metrics from the backend storage systems.